Eitan-Lev/DepositContract/README.md

 # Smart Contract for Payment Channels over Ethereum
-* EnviormentOps contains the instructions for building the environment after pulling the repository.
+* EnvironmentOps contains the instructions for building the environment after pulling the repository.
 There is no need to do these steps more than once on each computer.
 * Do not save any private keys on this repository.

 ## Installation Instructions